“The greatness of a nation and its moral progress

 San Juan Animal League partners with local veterinarians to evaluate and provide emergency assistance.
 If you have an emergency, please read carefully to see if your pet qualifies for this funding.

 EMERGENCY IS DEFINED AS: hit by car, attacked by dogs, porcupine quills, poisoning, gunshot wounds, dystocia, eye trauma, postule uterus, bloated intestinal twist, broken leg, amputation, excessive bleeding, clogged breathing.

 NOT COVERED: tumors, cancer, vaccinations, spay/neuter, diabetic conditions, ear conditions, parvovirus which is preventable through vaccination, other general health issues

-If your pet’s condition qualifies, please call the SJAL phone line dedicated to emergencies.
+IF YOUR PET’S CONDITION QUALIFIES: please call the SJAL phone line dedicated to emergencies.
 505-801-1035 and speak with our emergency volunteer.
 You can leave a message Calls will be returned the same day.
-Please remember that trauma can be very upsetting and it’s important to be courteous as we all want this to be a win, win, win situation.
+Please remember that trauma can be very upsetting and it’s important to be courteous to everyone involved with your pet’s care.